-Romania’s stray dog situation is a complex problem which has been well publicised in recent years, and when IAPWA first visited Romania in 2016, the animal welfare issues were very apparent.
-However, we also quickly realised that it is a country full of remarkable, dedicated people working tirelessly with limited resources to give these dogs a better life, and we wanted to help.
+Romania’s stray dog situation is a complex problem which has been well publicised in recent years.
+When IAPWA first visited there, the animal welfare issues were very apparent.
+However, we also saw a country full of dedicated individuals and groups working tirelessly with limited resources to give these dogs a better life and we wanted to help.

-We’re also delighted to have partnered with Battersea Dogs and Cats Home for this important project and look forward to working with them to change the lives of animals in Romania.
+We’re grateful for all the support Battersea Dogs and Cats Home have provided to IAPWA for this project and look forward to continuing to work with them in 2022.

 Donate to help animals in Romania today